petlutz/shoot/README.md

 - lwjgl (tested with version 3.2.0)
 - jna (tested with version 5.1.0)

-Notice that you need to compile the jMonkeyEngine by your own, to get the binaries of the needed module jme3-vr (this module is not contained in any current released binary packages).
+Notice that you need to compile the jMonkeyEngine by your own, to get the binaries of the module jme3-vr (this module is not contained in any current released binary packages).
 You can do that by downloading the source code from https://github.com/jMonkeyEngine/jmonkeyengine/releases und calling "gradle build" from the main folder.

 In class Constants you can switch between OpenVR or native Oculus support.
 Just comment/uncomment the corresponding constants (it is explained in code).